LucasSan/lucassan.github.io/_posts/2020-04-19-shallow-copy-deep-copy.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Javascript]
 ---

+Have you ever wonder how objects are cloned or copied ?

+[I'll assume that you said no]

+So, let me introduce you how a Shallow Copy and a Deep Copy works and the difference between them

+[Drumrolls begin]

 ## Shallow Copy
-It makes a copy of the reference to source object into the target object.
+It basically get the reference from the source object and put into the target object.
 Think about it as a copy of the source object address.
 So, the addresses of the source object and target object will be the same i.e. they will be pointing to the same memory location.

 ## Deep Copy
-It makes a copy of all the members of the source object, allocates different memory locations for the target object and then assigns the copied members to this target object to achieve deep copy.
+It basically makes a copy of all the members of the source object, allocates different memory locations for the target object and then assigns the copied members to this target object to achieve deep copy.
 In this way, if the source object vanishes, the target object still valid in the memory.

 ### Example Shallow Copy: